njit-jerse/specimin/README.md

 such nonsense), which would limit its suitability for generating test cases.

-In cases like these, SpecSlice chooses the latter: it assumes that the JDK is available.
-If you want to target part of the JDK itself with SpecSlice, this means that it's necessary to *relocate* JDK classes (into a non `java.*` package); see the CF-577 test in the integration tests for an example.
+In cases like these, TypeSlice chooses the latter: it assumes that the JDK is available.
+If you want to target part of the JDK itself with TypeSlice, this means that it's necessary to *relocate* JDK classes (into a non `java.*` package); see the CF-577 test in the integration tests for an example.

 ### Reporting issues and contributing

 We welcome bug reports.
-Please make a GitHub issue with the command that you used to run SpecSlice and describe what went wrong, and we'll look into it as soon as we can.
+Please make a GitHub issue with the command that you used to run TypeSlice and describe what went wrong, and we'll look into it as soon as we can.

-If you'd like to contribute to SpecSlice, we have a separate document with [developer documentation](https://github.com/njit-jerse/specSlice/DEVELOPERS.md).
+If you'd like to contribute to TypeSlice, we have a separate document with [developer documentation](https://github.com/njit-jerse/specSlice/DEVELOPERS.md).